lifeisstillgood/softwaremind/docs/conceptchapters/shorterconclusion.rst

 Software Literacy is a real thing.
 It is something we *all*, all eight billion of us, should learn.
 It is a thing that *demands* we turn the world upside down just to realise the benefits of a software literate world.
-Becasue the last time we turned world upside down to meet the needs of books, it turned out pretty well.
+Because the last time we turned world upside down to meet the needs of books, it turned out pretty well.

 If I sound uppity throughout the book, there is a reason.